WebOrigami/docs/content/language/yaml.md

 ${ samples/help/yamlTags/page.ori.html }
 ```

-This template document defines a function that defines a single `_` underscore parameter.
-The argument passed to that function should have `title` and `_body` properties.
+This template document defines a function that accepts a single `_` underscore parameter.
+The argument passed as that parameter should have `title` and `_body` properties.

 A YAML file can define data _and_ indicate that the template should be applied to it: